 18 - Relief Must Be Taken from a No Play Zones – If your ball, stance or area of intended swing is in a No Play Zone, you must take relief under the applicable rule depending on the location of the No Play Zone.
 (Please review the Event Notice to Players for locations)

 19 - Internal Out of Bounds – Internal Out of Bounds may be established during play of certain holes.
 (Please review the Event Notice to Players for locations.)When defined by white stakes, these stakes are treated as boundary objects during the play of that specific hole.
 For all other holes, they are immovable obstructions.

 |TERMS OF THE COMPETITION |

-20 - Flagstick will remain in the Hole - Aball retrieval system will eliminate the need for reaching into the hole with your hand.
-There will be no penalty applied for accidentally removing the flagstick.
+20 - DUE TO COVID GUIDELINES FLAGSTICKS WILL REMAIN IN THE HOLE - There will be no penalty applied for accidentally removing the flagstick.
 For purposeful removal Rule 1.2.
 Standards of Player Conduct may be applied.

 21 - Format of Play – Will be on Event Notice to Players.

 22 - How Ties are Broken for Non-Championship or Qualifying Events – The USGA Regression Method is used.
 If a tie is not broken after this method, then individual hole scores starting on Hole 18 and going backwards to Hole 1 is used.
 If a tie is unable to be broken, then a tie will be